 Next, you can choose the storage method that will work best for you.

 TIP: Be sure to write the date and the child’s name on every piece of artwork and craft

 Box Method for Storing Your Child’s Artwork and Crafts

 The box method is the easiest for storing your child’s artwork and crafts.
+(P.S.
+I cannot find the original creator of this method.)
 It is simple to set up but does take up a bit more room and is not easily viewable by your child.
 The lack of visibility could be good or bad depending on the piece of artwork.

 - Label each hanging file with your child’s name and age/year.

 - Put all the hanging files into the box

 Once you have all of your folders setup, all you need to do is file your child’s artwork or crafts as you remove them from your displays.

 You may say, “Well great, now what am I going to do with all these boxes?”